 From our community analysis, chalk seems to be preferred over colors.

 While all of these indicators are useful, they alone are not enough to see the whole picture.
-A package that is young might be valuable choice for you but it does not have a credible amount of Github stars.
-The package might not be included in any curated lists.
+A package that is young might be a valuable choice for you, but it does not have a credible amount of Github stars.
+The package might not be included in any curated list.
 Therefore, it is best to combine the analysis of social proof with your personal analysis.

-In the next part, you will learn what to look at when reviewing project's source repository.
-It is more thorough and time consuming, but hopefully this first phase has ranked out few packages and left you with just few to review more deeply.
+In the next part, you will learn what to look at when reviewing the project's source repository.
+It is more thorough and time-consuming, but hopefully, this first phase has ruled out a few packages and left you with just a few to review more deeply.